 Why Do Cats Sleep on You?

-You might love it when they snuggle you at night or you might hate it.
-Here’s why cats sleep on you, what it means, and how to get them to sleep elsewhere.
+You might love it when they snuggle you at night, or you might hate it.
+Here’s why cats sleep on you—and how to get them to sleep elsewhere.

 Cats can be moody.
-So, when your cat chooses to snuggle up with you in bed at night, you probably don’t fight it.
-But why is it that your cat ignores you all day and then wants to sleep next to (or right on you) while they sleep at night?
-Well, there are actually a few reasons why cats love sleeping with you.
-They might not want to snuggle up with you if you’re doing any of these things that cats actually hate.
+So when your cat chooses to snuggle up with you in bed at night, you probably don’t fight it.
+But why is it that your cat ignores you all day and then wants to sleep next to (or right on top of) you at night?
+Well, there are actually a few reasons cats love sleeping with you.
+Though they might not want to cuddle with you if you’re doing any of these things cats actually hate.

 They’re looking for security